 The intermediate study programme in Art and Design has been designed flexibly and provides opportunities to add other complementary qualifications, further aiding your progression and employability.
 Additional qualifications available include IT, Business and Retail.

-If you are a mature learner, we may be able to take your previous experience in art and design into consideration.
-Applicants will be interviewed, will undertake an initial assessment in English and maths, and must present a portfolio of current work or undertake a related project/task prior to interview to assess their suitability.
+If you are a mature learner, we may be able to take your previous experience into consideration.
+Applicants will be interviewed and will undertake an initial assessment in English and maths.

 While studying Intermediate Art and Design, you will develop your understanding of key trends and movements and how these have influenced the work of artists and designers.
 You will use research to identify artists or designers that inspire you and will also develop your own ideas, producing creative work to a high standard.

 You will learn how to understand the requirements of a brief or project and how to generate and develop a range of ideas that meets its requirements.

 Being able to work with clients, understand their requirements and translate them into creative art and design forms is a key skill within the industry.
 During the course, you will have an opportunity to work with industry clients on projects.
 You will select, develop and refine an idea, including choosing suitable media, materials and techniques.
 You will then present your idea to a client for approval before producing an outcome that meets the requirements of the brief.

 The units in these qualifications are internally assessed by centre assessors and quality assurance personnel and then externally moderated by OCR visiting moderators.

 You will be required to purchase a basic art and design toolkit costing approximately £25 based on a list provided at enrolment (concessions are available subject to your status).
 You will also need a journal or notebook at all times throughout the course.